 Paper by Erik D. Demaine

-- Yasuhiko Asao, Erik D. Demaine, Martin L. Demaine, Hideaki Hosaka, Akitoshi Kawamura, Tomohiro Tachi, and Kazune Takahashi, “Folding and Punching Paper”, Journal of Information Processing, to appear.
+- Yasuhiko Asao, Erik D. Demaine, Martin L. Demaine, Hideaki Hosaka, Akitoshi Kawamura, Tomohiro Tachi, and Kazune Takahashi, “Folding and Punching Paper”, Journal of Information Processing, volume 25, 2017, pages 590–600.
 Special issue of papers from the 19th Japan Conference on Discrete and Computational Geometry, Graphs, and Games

 We show how to fold a piece of paper and punch one hole so as to produce any